aMiscreant/amiscreant.github.io/_projects/BLEyeOnU.markdown

 ![BLEYEONU](https://image2url.com/images/1758931565821-f8051556-59c5-4d72-add7-89c4f06063be.png)

+---

 <h1>BLEyeOnU</h1>

     "Broadcast like a beacon, sniff like a spook."

 - Mission Objective

-Create a passive BLE reconnaissance tool that:
+__Create a passive BLE reconnaissance tool that:
     Scans for BLE4/5 advertisements
     Parses and interprets ADV payloads
     Identifies device types (iBeacon, Eddystone, etc.)
     Logs and decodes Manufacturer, Service UUIDs, and names Estimates proximity using RSSI + TxPower
-    And then uses the onboard LED to determine distance.
+    And then uses the onboard LED to determine distance.__

 - Development Implementation (Testable Now)
 - iBeacon & Eddystone Tracker